What happens when a Tier 1 military watch manufacturer and a world class survival expert combine forces?

 We have already established that the 3780 comes on an innovative strap but let us assume that you have had to unravel your paracord strap to tie logs together to make a raft, so it would be handy to have a spare strap in your rucksack.
 At 24mm the choice is more limited, and to include high-end leather makes no sense, so the following suggestions are in keeping with the design ethos of the watch.

 This would look best with the black PVD metalwork.
-Based on the classic G10 military strap this NATO requires no introduction.
+Based on the classic British military strap this nylon requires no introduction.
 Manufactured to the highest standard in the colours of the original strap worn by 007 in the movies this will be a fine accompaniment to the adventure-ready 3780.

 Some final thoughts